 Gut infections, including bacterial, viral, fungal, and parasitic infections can greatly disrupt your digestion and may also lead to gallbladder disease.
 One study has found that a fish-borne liver fluke, Opisthorchis felineus can disrupt the gut microbiome and increase the risk of gallbladder disease.

 Another study has found an infection of Enterobacteriaceae may lead to acute cholecystitis, which is the inflammation of the gallbladder.
 On-going gut infections and gut microbiome imbalance can also slowly disrupt your bile flow and gallbladder health leading to slowly developing gallbladder disease (7, 8).

 Hypothyroidism means that you have an underactive thyroid gland that is not producing enough thyroid hormones.
 Hyperthyroidism means that your thyroid gland is overactive.
 Euthyroidism refers to the normal functioning of your thyroids.

-A human study on 3749 people between ages 20 and 79 has found a correlation between low TSH levels and gallbladder disease in men.
+A human study on 3749 people between ages 20 and 79 has found a correlation between high TSH levels and gallbladder disease in men.
 A scientific review has also found that hypothyroidism may lead to gallbladder disease formation (9, 10, 11).